EMA’s governance during COVID-19 pandemic

 EMA is also working to ensure that the assessment and monitoring of medicines are not disrupted, so that patients in Europe can continue to have access to high quality, safe and effective medicines during the pandemic.

-The role of the COVID-19 EMA pandemic Task Force (COVID-ETF), chaired by Marco Cavaleri, head of the office Anti-infectives and Vaccines, is to help EU Member States and the European Commission to take quick and coordinated regulatory action on the development, authorisation and safety monitoring of treatments and vaccines intended for the treatment and prevention of COVID-19.
+The role of the COVID-19 EMA pandemic Task Force (COVID-ETF), chaired by Marco Cavaleri, head of the office Anti-infectives and Vaccines, is to help European Union (EU) Member States and the European Commission to take quick and coordinated regulatory action on the development, authorisation and safety monitoring of treatments and vaccines intended for the treatment and prevention of COVID-19.

 The activities of the Task Force include: